 All parent carers are welcome to attend these groups which also offer support from other carers as well as a place to relax and chat.

-(Children are welcome under parent supervision whilst they attend the group).
+(Children are welcome under parent supervision).

 Parental leave is for employees to take time off work to look after a child's welfare, this leave is normally unpaid, and is available for each child up to their 18th birthday.
 For more information visit the ACAS website here.